 Navigate to the secondary Mobility Conductor and repeat the same steps, with the following exceptions:

-- Give the secondary appliance appliance a lower VRRP priority, such as 100.
+- Give the secondary appliance a lower VRRP priority, such as 100.

-It is good practice to verify that VRRP is operating correctly at this point. otherwise troubleshooting connectivity issues can become more difficult if you skipped this step.
+It is good practice to verify that VRRP is operating correctly at this point. otherwise, troubleshooting connectivity issues can become more difficult if you skip this step.

 while the secondary appliance should be in the BACKUP state.

-Also confirm that you can ping the VIP that you assigned to the Mobility Conductors.
-This confirms that the primary appliance is responding to IP packets sent to the VIP.
+Also, confirm that you can ping the VIP assigned to the Mobility Conductors.
+This confirms that the primary appliance responds to IP packets sent to the VIP.